Nicholas-Mercado/reading-notes/c401/class_02.md

 ### The Cycle

+A very simple cycle that contains three steps

 - Write a unit test and make sure it fails

-- Write code that makes it pass teh test
+- Write code that make it pass the test

 - Refactor the code